columose/Chronic-Pain-Project/README.md

 ### Field Trip permutation tests
 We used cluster-based permutation paired/independent samples t-tests to detect within and between group differences across all channels and time-points.
 The benefit of such a method is that it corrects forthe family-wise error rate that accumulates across multiple tests.
 You can read plenty about this from [Field Trip tutorials](https://www.fieldtriptoolbox.org/).

+#### Plotting
+Significant channel-time points were obtained using cluster-based permutation tests.
+The output of these [scripts](Plotting time domain results) is a nice topoplot using EEGLAB functions, where significant channels are highlighted in BOLD.
+The script is nice as it does all the plotting and highlighting dynamically.
+We also plot a time-series, averaged over the significant channels, where the significant timeframe is shaded in green.

 ### Source localisation
 I performed source localisation of ERPs using [Brainstorm toolbox](https://neuroimage.usc.edu/brainstorm/).
 The toolbox has a GUI, but also provides you with .mat script after performing operations so you can also code the analyses.